F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning

-To achieve applicability and scalability in interactive multi-agent environments, a flexible fully-decentralized approximate actor-critic MARL framework is devised.
-A primal-dual optimization and joint actor-critic learning are carefully designated to guarantee fully decentralization and scalability, with agents modeling to increase the robustness.
-Our approach can achieve even exceed the performance of state-of-the-art centralized algorithms in various categories and various scales simulated environments.
-In the future, we plan to introduce the communication in the training process to promote more efficient cooperation, so as to be more adaptable to complex scenarios.
+A flexible fully decentralized approximate actor-critic MARL framework is devised to achieve applicability and scalability in interactive multi-agent environments.
+A primal-dual optimization and joint actor-critic learning are carefully designated to guarantee full decentralization and scalability, with agents modeling to increase the robustness.
+The proposed approach can even exceed state-of-the-art centralized algorithms in various categories and various scales simulated cooperative environments.
+In the future, we plan to introduce communication in the training process to promote more efficient cooperation to be more adaptable to complex scenarios.